 I shoot what catches my eye, but I use the Fotor HDR app if I need a balanced exposure.
 I don’t often photograph into the sun, although that can be effective for silhouettes or flares.

 I try to shoot with the light source behind me for the most color.
-I usually use Snapseed to adjust exposure that isn’t quite right.
+I usually use the Snapseed editing tools to adjust exposure that isn’t quite right.

 While sunrise and sunset provide stunning light for landscape photography, it can also be challenging to get sharp shots due to the lack of direct light.
 Do you have any advice for shooting in low light situations?

-I recently learned from Emil at iPhone Photography School how Enlight effectively masks in noise reduction so you don’t lose detail everywhere in the picture.
+I recently learned from Emil at iPhone Photography School how to use Enlight.
+You can use the mask tool with noise reduction to ensure you don’t lose detail everywhere in the picture.

 I also like AvgNite Cam which takes multiple pictures and then compiles them into one well-exposed and noise-free shot.

-Also, it’s helpful to use a tripod or brace your phone against something to keep it steady.
+Also, it’s helpful to use an iPhone tripod or brace your phone against something to keep it steady.
 And I shoot on my exhale, not while holding my breath.

 You take beautiful long exposure photos of water.
 Can you explain how you capture these photos with the iPhone?